fabianrios/gatsbycitapress/content/books/an-immortal-book-selected-writings-by-sui-sin-far/index.md

   place, she grappled with themes of identity, race, class, gender, sexuality, and politics in ways that still resonate today."'
 foreword: >-
-  Foreword: Victoria Namkung is a novelist, journalist, and speaker based in Los Angeles, CA. |
+  <p>Foreword: Victoria Namkung is a novelist, journalist, and speaker based in
+  Los Angeles, CA.</p>

-  Cover: Shuhua Xiong is an interdisciplinary artist from Shanghai, now based in Queens, New York.
+  <p>Cover: Shuhua Xiong is an interdisciplinary artist from Shanghai, now based in Queens, New York.</p>
 ---
 ## Foreword